Dr Cansun Güralp

 Construction of Mechanical Assemblies

-Joe is also responsible for the inspection, evaluation, and testing of the mechanical assemblies.
-Joe is in charge of calibrating SIGMA strong motion sensors.
+Joe is also responsible for the inspection, evaluation, and testing of the mechanical assemblies. and is in charge of calibrating SIGMA strong motion sensors.

 Josh joined GaiaCode as a trainee technician.
-He is responsible in organising the cabling requirements of GaiaCode.
-He is also part of the mechanical assembly team particularly SIGMA and THETA Sensor.
+He is responsible for managing the cabling requirements of GaiaCode products.
+He is also part of the mechanical assembly team particularly for the SIGMA and THETA Sensors.

 Janet has been working as an Administrative Manager for GaiaCode for about 12 months.
 Janet trained as a physiotherapist and spent many years in medical research.
 Her organisational skills have been put to good use setting up systems and keeping track of all things administration related.